Fast Cold Weather Draw Stroke??

 6. If you want to punch paper really well, train for that.
 If you want to perform well in real-world situations, you want to incorporate factors from real world self-defense situations.

 I mention Real World Gunfight Training in the video.
-If you don’t have your copy yet, I encourage you to go to https://RealWorldGunfightTraining.com and either download the summary or see how you can get the book for free.
+If you don’t have your copy yet, I encourage you to go to https://RealWorldGunfightTraining.com and either download the summary or pick up the paperback + digital combo.
 Here’s just some of the recent reviews of the book…

 “This is the best book on firearms Training, capital T, currently in existence, bar none.
 The reason it’s the best is because it doesn’t focus on shooting, it focuses on how people learn.”